scalastyle/scalastyle.github.com/index.markdown

 Scalastyle examines your Scala code and indicates potential problems with it.
 If you have come across Checkstyle for Java, then you'll have a good idea what scalastyle is.
 Except that it's for Scala obviously.

-Scalastyle was recently used as part of the grading framework for the course [Functional Programming Principles in Scala by Martin Odersky](https://www.coursera.org/course/progfun) on Coursera.
+Scalastyle is used as part of the grading framework for the course [Functional Programming Principles in Scala by Martin Odersky](https://www.coursera.org/course/progfun) on Coursera.

 ### How do I use scalastyle?